 When You Think Your UK Copyright Has Been Infringed

 What do you do if, as the owner of a written work, you believe your copyright has been infringed?
 You have the option to bring a claim in civil court against the offending party.
 UK courts have particular remedies available to address copyright infringement.
 Those remedies include awarding compensation (damages) or issuing an injunction that prohibits any further infringement actions.

 The criminal courts can impose serious consequences, such as imprisonment and/or fines, if they determine that any person has deliberately infringed copyright of a commercial work.

-a Better Understanding of UK Copyright
+Moving Forward With a Better Understanding of UK Copyright

 Now you have some added insight into UK copyright law and the issues that affect authors, journalists and other writers.
 Make best use of your rights and privileges to create and protect your works.
 And licence those works in the manner you choose.